davidselassie/games/_games/tensecondselfportraits.md

 Once everyone has opened their eyes, display all the portraits face-up on the table.
 On their fronts, someone label them A, B, C, etc.

-Then each peson takes their **score card** and tries to match A, B, C, etc. with each person playing.
+Then each person takes their **score card** and tries to match A, B, C, etc. with each person playing.

 Once everyone's had a chance to write out all their guesses, flip over the drawing papers to see what the correct answers are.
 Score yourself.